The Risk of Bad Sleep Habits on Your Health

 Every day of the year, physicians in the US work tirelessly to care for patients, and one day a year.
 The country recognizes the work of its doctors with National Doctors’ Day every March 30th.

 Physicians suffer burnout more than any other American worker, according to a 2012 report by the Annals of Internal Medicine.
-And in 2015, Medscape found that nearly half (46%) of all physicians had burnout, which was up significantly from 2013 when less than 40% responded similarly.
+In 2015, Medscape found that nearly half (46%) of all physicians had burnout, which was up significantly from 2013 when less than 40% responded similarly.

 Physician burnout can have far reaching effects.
 According to a commentary published in the September/October 2015 issue of Family Practice Management, burnout is directly linked to some undesirable consequences: